 - Sending students a personal reminder (in addition to the automatic reminders to complete the student ratings) can send the message that the instructor values the ratings.

 Constructive feedback is necessary to improve teaching.
 The feedback should be specific, focused, and respectful.
 While comments regarding what needs to change may come more readily, it is just as helpful to share successful elements of the class.
-Share with your students these ideas for providing constructive student feedback.

 Student ratings provide formative information often used in summative evaluations for professional advancement.
 An analysis is necessary to consider how to leverage the positive aspects of the course, minimize some of the less successful elements of the course, and address misperceptions regarding the course early in the semester.
 Some ideas to keep in mind (derived from McGill University) include: